-Closer to your retirement date, you will receive an Affidavit for Estimated Retirement Benefits in the mail to choose your retirement option, along with instructions.
-The affidavit must be notarized and have no alterations.
+- Closer to your retirement date, you will receive an Affidavit for Estimated Retirement Benefits in the mail to choose your retirement option, along with instructions. - The affidavit must be a notarized original, have no alterations, and be mailed back to TRSL within 30 days.